 Ten top arrival preparation tips for overseas students

-The Home Office Border Force has produced a helpful list of ten top tips for first time students arriving to commence their studies in the UK this autumn.
+The Home Office Border Force has produced a helpful list of ten top tips for first time students arriving to commence their studies in the UK.
 The tips are designed to ensure that you are not unduly delayed as you enter the UK by helping you prepare for what you may need to present at border control.

 - Never give false or misleading information (including forged or counterfeit documents).

 Prior to your first face-to-face module please visit the following site in Canvas, our Virtual Learning Environment: Arriving at the Shrivenham Site

 On arrival at Visitor Reception you will be required to produce photographic ID and your offer letter from Registry.
 You will be issued with a temporary vehicle pass to allow you access.
 Please allow plenty of time for this as there may be queues.